ARL DSRC Introductory Site Guide

 The PET initiative gives users access to computational experts in many HPC technology areas.
 These HPC application experts help HPC users become more productive using HPCMP supercomputers.
 The PET initiative also leverages the expertise of academia and industry experts in new technologies and provides training on HPC-related topics.
 Help in specific computational technology areas is available providing a wide range of expertise including algorithm development and implementation, code porting and development, performance analysis, application and I/O optimization, accelerator programming, preprocessing and grid generation, workflows, in-situ visualization, and data analytics.

-To learn more about PET, see the Advanced User Support page.
+To learn more about PET, see the User Productivity Enhancement and Training page.
 To request PET assistance, send an email to PET@hpc.mil.

 5.2.
 User Advocacy Group (UAG)

-The UAG provides a forum for users of HPCMP resources to influence policies and practices of the Program; to facilitate the exchange of information between the user community and the HPCMP; to serve as an advocate for HPCMP users; and to advise the HPC Modernization Program Office on policy and operational matters related the HPCMP.
+The UAG provides a forum for users of HPCMP resources to influence policies and practices of the Program; to facilitate the exchange of information between the user community and the HPCMP; to serve as an advocate for HPCMP users; and to advise the High Performance Computing Modernization Program Office (HPCMPO) on policy and operational matters related the HPCMP.

 To learn more about the UAG, see the User Advocacy Group page (PKI required).
 To contact the UAG, send an email to hpc-uag@hpc.mil.